 Governance Policy & Protocols

-Functional and tested policy and protocols are required and adapted to local needs to implement effective governance
+Functional and tested policy and protocols adapted to meet local needs and move the Board to more effective practices.

 Superintendent evaluation cycle and tools aligned to effective governance standards and district strategic goals.

 Customized Workshops and Training including:

 How is the Balanced Governance Model different?

 Effective Board standards